Bayt-al-Hikmah/Flask/Workshop1/Workshop 1.md

 if __name__ == '__main__':
     app.run(port=3000, debug=True)
 ```
-In Flask, everything begins with the `Flask` class, which serves as the foundation of any web application.
+The `Flask` class serves as the foundation of our web application.
 We start by importing it from the `flask` package and then creating an instance of it: `app = Flask(__name__)`.
 This `app` object represents our web application, and it’s responsible for handling requests, managing routes, and returning responses.
 The argument `__name__` is a special Python variable that holds the name of the current module.
 Flask uses it to determine the location of the application so it can correctly find resources such as templates and static files.

-After initializing the app, we define how it should respond to web requests by using the `@app.route('/')` decorator.
-A decorator in Python modifies the behavior of a function in this case, it tells Flask that when a user visits a specific URL (known as a **route**), the associated function should run.
-The argument `'/'` represents the root path of the website, which is what users reach when they visit your site’s homepage.
-When someone visits this route, Flask executes the `home_page()` function and sends back its return value—here, the text `"Hello, World!"`—as the response displayed in the browser.
+After initializing the app, we define how it should respond to web requests by using the `@app.route('/')` decorator, it tells Flask that when a user visits a specific URL (known as a route), the associated function should run.
+The argument `'/'` represents the root path of the website.
+When someone visits this route, Flask executes the `home_page()` function and sends back the text `"Hello, World!"` as the response.

 At the bottom, the `if __name__ == '__main__':` condition acts as a safeguard.
 It ensures that the web server starts only when this script is run directly, not when it’s imported as a module into another Python file.
-This is important because importing should not unintentionally start the server.
-Inside that block, `app.run(port=3000, debug=True)` launches the Flask development server, making your app accessible locally through `http://localhost:3000`.
-The `debug=True` argument enables helpful developer features, it automatically reloads the server whenever we make code changes and provides detailed error messages if something goes wrong.
+Inside that block, `app.run(port=3000, debug=True)` launches the Flask development server, making the app accessible locally through `http://localhost:3000`.
+The `debug=True` argument automatically reloads the server whenever we make code changes and it provides detailed error messages if something goes wrong.
 Now we run our application using
 ```shell
 python app.py